stephenjohnlimb/boot/BitnamiKafkaHelm.md

 On the `primary` vm:
 ```
-# To get on to it (from your host PC)
+# To get on to 'primary' vm (from your host PC)
 multipass shell primary

-# Lets Consumer some messages
+# Lets Consume some messages - but note the IP and the port - this the external access service.
 kafkacat -C -b 192.168.64.90:9094 -t test-topic
 First Message
 % Reached end of topic test-topic [0] at offset 1